muskan01/testcases/addition.md

   And - press "equals"

-  Then- the result is sum of two numbers with -ve sign in front of it
+  Then- the result is sum of two numbers with negative sign in front of it

 Scenario: Addition of two decimal numbers